anujgupta2808/retro-games-collection/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source

-## 🎮 Screenshots

-*Add screenshots of your game here when uploading to GitHub*

----

 **Enjoy the game and happy flying! ✈️**